GoogleCloudPlatform/gcp-service-broker/docs/add-builtin-service.md

    This will help you fill out fields in the `ServiceDefinition`.
 The Redis docs can be found [here](https://cloud.google.com/memorystore/docs/redis).

 ## Code Walkthrough
-To get an idea of how to create the service template for your new service, I will walk through the changes made to `definition.go`, `broker.go`, and `registry.go` when implementing Redis as a new built-in service.
+To get an idea of how to create the service template for your new service, we'll walk through through the changes made to `definition.go`, `broker.go`, and `registry.go` when implementing Redis as a new built-in service.
 At the end of the code walkthrough, you will also be able to test your new service!

 ### Service Definition